directus/directus/docs/reference/api/query.md

 }
 ```

-Return of an aggregate sum of the revenue field with a group by on authors
+Return of an aggregate sum of the revenue field with a group by on `author`

 ```json
 {